 Murray's Manifest Needs Theory

-Literature on Murray's Manifest Needs Theory
+Understanding Murray's Manifest Needs Theory

 Murray’s Manifest Needs theory was introduced first in his classic work ‘Explorations in Personality’ in 1938, where he argued that individuals can be classified according to the strengths of various personality need variables.
 The essence of this theory owes much to the work of J. W. Atkinson (1964), who further translated Murray’s ideas from a rather abstract form into a more concrete, operational framework.